jh00817/ubuntu-init-settings/README.md

 3. `./setup.sh`
 4. Wait until script finishes running!

+## Caution

+When you run this file, first you need to type password and give some okay sign.
+And while in installation, when the language selector is opened, you need to close the language selector.
+After you close it, install would be continued.

 ## File description

 'setup.sh' is full install package for beginner of ubuntu